feczkob/kotlin-interface-copy/README.md

 A similar solution to the one above ([1.1](#11---using-the-when-construct)) is to define a `FruitModifier` interface and implement it with `Fruit` subtype specific subclasses.
 The `modifyName` method delegates to the `copy` method of the `data` classes or calls the constructor of `Tomato`.
-This approach would mean that a new `Modifier` class should be implemented for each new subtype of `Fruit` and also a new method should be added to `FruitModifier` and implemented in its subclasses whenever we want to modify another property of `Fruit`.
+This approach would mean that a new `Modifier` class should be created for each new subtype of `Fruit` and also a new method should be added to `FruitModifier` and implemented in its subclasses whenever we want to modify another property of `Fruit`.

 #### 2 - Updating the `name` property with the `copy` method on the `Fruit` interface